The Dutchmans Stern Hike! Southern Flinders Ranges, South Australia

 And although there weren’t quite as many wildflowers on our June 2017 climb, there WERE lots of grass trees, along with bright red Heath and a few small pink orchids.
 Apart from a few landslips, the track was almost exactly as we remembered.
 And it was nice to know that the passage of 7 years hadn’t slowed us down.

 Even the scary bit (if walking a dodgy narrow track along a steep hillside with the ever-present danger of plunging down a gorge gives you the cold shivers like it does me) was still doable – just as well, because it’d be a long way back round the other way if I’d lost my nerve.

 After climbing the 4.2 km to the summit and sighting the resident Peregrine Falcon – no sign of the eagles in 2010 – we chose the longer 10.5 km loop for our return.

 Take the shorter 8.4km return route if you don’t mind retracing your steps.
 The 6.3 km return route we selected passes through Drooping Sheoak and Sugar Gum woodlands into the steep, scary, scree-lined slopes of Stony Creek gorge before returning to the trail head.

 And if birding’s your thing, Chestnut-rumped Heathwren’s (subspecies pedleri) appearance ALMOST made up for the Gilbert’s Whistler absence in 2010 – but we went one better in 2017 and saw them both.

 Just between us though, choosing between a summit view free of fog and a rare bird sighting is a no brainer.
 I’d go for the view any day!

 Just don’t tell birdo Pilchard!!

-Hiking the Dutchman’s Stern is an awesome way to experience the Flinders Ranges – and it was just as good the second time around 7 years later.
+Hiking the Dutchman’s Stern, just one of several walks in this former pastoral lease and also intersected by the Heysen trail, is an awesome way to experience this part of the Flinders Ranges.
+It was just as good the second time around 7 years later.
 Check it out!